-Function key 9, [ESCAPE] and [BREAK] each have unique functions which cannot be duplicated by the use of the screen pointer:
+Function key 9 and [ESC] each have unique functions which cannot be duplicated by the use of the screen pointer:

 [f9] Clears the whole of the micro output from the screen, leaving just the video, if any.
-You cannot similarly switch off the video picture, which is under system control (except in data-mapping: see the section on "Adding the background (maybe)" in Chapter 18).
-Pressing [f9] again, or any key except [BREAK], will bring the micro output back on again.
+You cannot similarly switch off the video picture, which is under system control (except in data-mapping: see the section on "Adding the background (maybe)" in chapter 18).
+Pressing [f9] again, or any key, will bring the micro output back on again.